 The Fund helps GPs and their families who are suffering financial hardship, whether through physical or mental ill-health, disability, bereavement or loss of employment.

 Financial help is tailored to best support an individual’s return to work.
 As well as grants and loans, the Fund can help with money advice assessments and career coaching for those who may no longer be able to continue to work as a GP.

 You do not need to be a member of the Cameron Fund to benefit from this charity but please consider becoming a member – it is free to join and the membership form can be downloaded here and returned by email to email@example.com

 In addition, it is now possible to donate to the Cameron Fund when buying from Amazon via the Amazon Smile website .

 General contact details for the Cameron Fund are:

 020 7388 0796

 BMA House, Tavistock Square, London WC1H 9JP, Registered Charity No. 261993

 Anyone who knows of someone experiencing hardship is urged to draw attention to the Cameron Fund’s existence.

 A nationally funded service for GPs and GP trainees suffering mental ill-health and addiction is now available.
-The NHS GP Health Service provides free, confidential help with issues relating to a mental health concern, including stress or depression, or an addiction problem, in particular where these might affect work.
+The Practitioner Health Service provides free, confidential help with issues relating to a mental health concern, including stress or depression, or an addiction problem, in particular where these might affect work.